 How do I file pro hac vice?

-Unregistered attorneys applying to appear pro hac vice must file a motion/application for pro hac vice including an original Certificate of Good Standing.
-The documents, along with payment of the requisite fee must be delivered to the Clerk's Office in Phoenix, Attention: Attorney Admissions Clerk.
-After leave to appear pro hac vice has been granted, the attorney shall have five (5) days to register for electronic filing.
+Attorneys applying to appear pro hac vice must file an application for pro hac vice including an original Certificate of Good Standing.
+The documents, along with payment of the requisite fee must be submitted to the Clerk's Office.

 How does an attorney get admitted to practice in the District?